mekwall/is-install-needed/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/mekwall/is-install-needed/master.svg?style=flat-square)](https://codecov.io/github/mekwall/is-install-needed?branch=master)
 [![Dependencies](https://img.shields.io/librariesio/github/mekwall/is-install-needed.svg?style=flat-square)](https://github.com/mekwall/is-install-needed)

 A simple devtool that tells you if you need to run install or not.
 It does so by checking if the lock file of your preferred package manager has changed.
-Supports the most popular package managers out there: [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.js.org/).
+Supports the most popular package managers out there: [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) (v1 and v2) and [pnpm](https://pnpm.js.org/).

 ## Installation